dylanmc/CryptoBook/src/1_Introduction.md

 `SXGVKW GBTKXWK`

 If you managed to decrypt all three of these, congratulations - that's a lot of work!
-When I use a Caesar's Cipher wheel, it takes about 3 seconds per letter to encrypt or decrypt a message.
+When I use a Caesar's cipher wheel, it takes about 3 seconds per letter to encrypt or decrypt a message.
 At that rate, it would take about an hour to encrypt a whole page of text, which is way too long.

 Given how tedious it is to decrypt, even when you know the key, it's not too hard of a stretch to imagine Caesar thinking this cipher was good enough.
-Now that we have computers, it's a lot easier to encrypt and decrypt messages, and the Caesar Cipher is not close to good enough.
+Now that we have computers, it's a lot easier to encrypt and decrypt messages, and the Caesar cipher is not close to good enough.
 We'll learn about how "real world" cryptography works later in this book.

 ## Things to ponder

- 1. you may have seen a Caesar Cipher whose inner wheel and outer wheel go in the same direction, but the one in this book has them going in opposite directions.
+ 1. you may have seen a Caesar cipher whose inner wheel and outer wheel go in the same direction, but the one in this book has them going in opposite directions.
 What attributes do each version have?
 What advantages or disadvantages can you think between the